own-pt/cl-wnbrowser/README.md

 * If only templates changed, you can safely update the application by switching to the **`CL-WNBROWSER`** package and executing the **`(SETUP-TEMPLATES)`** method.

-### Updating the statistics ###

-* Got to http://logics.emap.fgv.br/wn/update-stats .
-The server will
-  perform the update and redirect to the statistics page.

-* Optionally you can pass the header **`Accept: application/json`** and the server will reply with a status code in JSON.